ialbert/biostar-central/docs/install.md

     pip install -r requirements/base.txt

 The site manager is `biostar.sh`.
-This command can take one or more commands like so:
+This script can take one or more commands like so:

     ./biostar.sh delete init import run

 Visit `http://locahost:8080` to see the site loaded with default settings.
 The default admin is `foo@bar.com` password `foobar`.
 The default email handler will print to the console.
 You can reset the password for any user then copy paste the password reset url into the browser.

-The Social Logins will need to be enabled via the proper authentication parameters (see `defaults.env`)
+Run the manager on its own to see all the commands at your disposal:

+    ./biostar.sh

 To enable searching you must the content with: